saathisudip/Machine-Learning-Based-Predictive-Maintenance-System-for-Industrial-Equipment/README.md

 **Future Scope:** Beyond immediate goals, the project sets the stage for further advancements.
 Future iterations may explore additional data sources, refine machine learning models, and apply predictive analytics to diverse industrial sectors.

-**In conclusion**, the Predictive Maintenance System for Industrial Equipment Using Machine Learning project is a pivotal initiative with the potential to transform maintenance practices.
+**Conclusion:** The Predictive Maintenance System for Industrial Equipment Using Machine Learning project is a pivotal initiative with the potential to transform maintenance practices.
 Merging data science and industrial engineering, this capstone project strives to contribute to a future where equipment failures are predicted and prevented, ushering in a new era of efficiency and reliability in industrial operations.